2020-2021 Foundations Course Options

 Advanced curriculum targeting PGY2/3 learners that mirrors EKG I in approach, length and structure but includes more complex EKG concepts and challenges.

 Fundamental skills curriculum targeting PGY1/2 learners with a focus on core image interpretation skills relevant to daily clinical practice.
-This course includes 16 classroom meetings (50 min) led by a single instructor, including topic discussion and breakout activities.
-Suggested paired asynchronous content will be available for reference.
-(All learner levels may benefit from this course if none have received formal imaging education)
+This course includes 16 classroom meetings (50 min) led by a single instructor, including topic discussion and breakout activities. *All learner levels may benefit from this course if none have received formal imaging education.

-Frameworks, a supplementary curriculum for Foundations, focuses on teaching organized approaches to common clinical entities and primarily targets PGY1/2 learners.
-The Frameworks curriculum aims to equip emergency medicine residents with cognitive scaffolding to efficiently work up and care for undifferentiated patients (eg “Approach to AMS”, “Approach to Stroke”, “Approach to Syncope”, etc).
+Frameworks, a supplementary curriculum for Foundations, focuses on teaching organized approaches to common clinical entities and primarily targets MS4 or PGY1/2 learners.
+The Frameworks curriculum aims to equip emergency medicine residents with cognitive scaffolding to efficiently work up and care for undifferentiated patients (e.g. “Approach to AMS”, “Approach to Stroke”, “Approach to Syncope”, etc).
 These may be used in the classroom setting and/or for on-shift teaching as a simple visual resource to provide resident learners with cognitive approaches to complex patient complaints.
 Limited coordinated assessments (EM Coach) are also available.

 In-Training Exam Review Resources

 The Comprehensive Board Review Resource is composed of challenge questions and answers divided by and including all systems.
 A classroom review session may be hosted using this resource; it may also be shared with residents to be used for independent study (flashcard option available).
-The ITE High Yield Topics Presentations are lecture based interactive games which cover high-yield topics with a focus on Cards, Trauma, GI, Peds, Pulm, Tox, Neuro and ID.
-Each system may be reviewed in a 30-60 min classroom session, providing up to 8 hours of conference ITE review content. (*additional systems to be released by 12/15)
+The ITE High Yield Topics Presentations are lecture based interactive games which cover high-yield topics with a focus on Cards, Trauma, GI, Peds, Pulm, Tox, Neuro, ID and Geriatrics.
+Each system may be reviewed in a 30-60 min classroom session, providing up to 9 hours of conference ITE review content.